GerardoFesta/PythonicCodeQuality/README.md

 - **SonarScanner**: Download the latest version from the [SonarScanner documentation](https://docs.sonarqube.org/latest/analysis/scan/sonarscanner/).
 - **SonarCloud account**: You will need an account and a [token](https://sonarcloud.io/account/security) to access the API.
-- **GitHub account**: You may need a GitHub token to calculate the Python percentage for your dataset.
+- **GitHub account**: You  need a GitHub token to calculate the Python percentage for the dataset.

 ## Installation Steps